mabino/mc-vm/README.md

 ## User Configuration

-Create a user for each server instance, where V or B indicate [Vanilla](https://www.minecraft.net/en-us/download/server) or [Bedrock](https://www.minecraft.net/en-us/download/server/bedrock) for the sake of this example.
+Create a user for each server instance, where V or B indicate Vanilla or Bedrock for the sake of this example.

 `useradd -r -m -U -d /mcdata/mcsrvV -s /bin/bash mcsrvV`
 `useradd -r -m -U -d /mcdata/mcsrvB -s /bin/bash mcsrvB`

 ## Software Configuration

+Download the [Vanilla Minecraft Server](https://www.minecraft.net/en-us/download/server) software as the `mcsrvV` user into `/mcdata/mcsrvV` and the [Bedrock Minecraft Server](https://www.minecraft.net/en-us/download/server/bedrock) software as `mcsrvB` into `/mcdata/mcsrvB`.

+Configure

 ## Startup Scripts